devloco/create-react-wptheme/README.md

     -   **If you get PHP errors, most likely your web server doesn't have write access to your theme.**
         -   Write access for your web server is only needed during this setup step.
         -   **You can revoke write access after the setup has completed.**
         -   Interested (paranoid?) about what it's doing?
-Check out the file: `<your theme folder name>/index.php`
+Check out the file: `<Your Theme's Root Folder>/index.php`
     -   When that's done you'll see: `Now, back in your command prompt, rerun the "start" script again...`
     -   To do that, go back to your command prompt where you first ran `npm run start` and rerun that same command again.
 -   In a few seconds you should see your browser load with the standard create-react-app page, but it's running as a WordPress theme!

 ## Updating Existing Themes

-When new versions of `Create React WP Theme` are released, you can upgrade an existing theme using a single command.
+When new versions of `Create React WP Theme` are released, you can easily upgrade an existing theme using a single command.

-From within your theme's `react-src` folder, run this command at a command prompt:
+-   At a command prompt, navigate to your theme's `react-src` folder.
+    -   e.g. `<Your Theme's Root Folder>/react-src`
+-   If you use `npm` then run this command:

-`npm install @devloco/react-scripts-wptheme@latest`
+    -   `npm install @devloco/react-scripts-wptheme@latest`

-**Important note for Yarn users: be sure to use `yarn add` instead of `npm install` in the above commands.**
+-   If you use `yarn` then run this command:
+    -   `yarn add @devloco/react-scripts-wptheme@latest`

-### TypeScript Update
+### Updating TypeScript Types

 If your theme uses TypeScript, you'll need to modify the theme's `react-app-env.d.ts` file:

--   Navigate to the `<Your Theme Root Folder>/react-src/src` folder.
+-   Navigate to the `<Your Theme's Root Folder>/react-src/src` folder.
 -   Open the `react-app-env.d.ts` file in your editor of choice.
 -   Change the line in there to read (be sure to include the leading three slashes):
     -   `/// <reference types="@devloco/react-scripts-wptheme" />`